Edgemoor

 address potential problems with the 12th Street Bridge?
 It was decided that we should ask Fairhaven

-Neighbors and South Neighborhood to reference our neighborhood plan where we
+Neighbors and South Neighborhood to reference our neighborhood plan where we would

-to Edgemoor.
-Lack of public right of use
+Edgemoor.
+Lack of public right of use to

-to the water was a negative point brought up in the Edgemoor survey.
+the water was a negative point brought up in the Edgemoor survey.
 Joe Yaver recommended we attempt to contact

 the railroad to request them to reroute the trains around the city allowing